smurzz/dream-canvas-project/README.md

 4) Set up the database and configure environment variables in *_.env_*.
 5) Start the application:
     * In _dream-canvas-project/sd-backend-app_ `npm dev run`
-    * In _dream-canvas-project/sd-frontend-app_ `npm run web` or `npm run ios`.
+    * In _dream-canvas-project/sd-frontend-app_ `npx expo start` or `npm run ios`.

 ### Usage
-- Launch the app on your mobile device or emulator.
+- Launch the app on your mobile device using Expo App or emulator.
 - Sign up or log in to your account.
 - Explore different features, create images, and manage your account.